THCLab/dkms-bindings/bindings/dart/keri/keri/README.md

 * `sendOobiToWatcher` - Sends given oobi to a connected watcher
 * `notifyWitnesses` - Publishes events to the witnesses
 * `broadcastReceipts` - Sends witnesses receipts between them
+* `signToCesr` - Joins provided payload and signature into cesr stream.
+* `verifyFromCesr` - Verifies signatures from provided cesr stream.
+* `splitOobisAndData` - Splits provided stream into oobis and rest of cesr stream.
+* `getMailboxLocation` - Returns the address where mailbox can be found.
+* `anchorPayload` - Generates interaction event that anchors provided payload in the Key Event Log.

 ## Glossary